DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 * ``--ipv6:`` Optional, set if running ipv6 packets.

 * ``--parse-ptype:`` Optional, set to use software to analyze packet type.
 Without this option, hardware will check the packet type.

+* ``--per-port-pool:`` Optional, set to use independent buffer pools per port.
+Without this option, single buffer pool is used for all ports.

 For example, consider a dual processor socket platform with 8 physical cores, where cores 0-7 and 16-23 appear on socket 0, while cores 8-15 and 24-31 appear on socket 1.